 Achievement and progress analysis, monitored by a Trust wide subject specific learning ladders for all subject areas.
 Data is collected every half term and analysed to ensure pupils are making expected progress and gaps can be identified early to ensure an appropriate intervention is implemented.

-Pupils also have personalised IEP’s and Wider World Targets which are focussed around the pupils EHCP.
-Pupils also take part daily in targeted interventions which focus on three areas of need:
+Pupils also have personalised EOP’s which are focussed around the pupils EHCP.
+Pupils also take part daily in targeted interventions ‘Holistic Pupil Activities’ (HPA) which focus on four areas of need:

 Pupils needs are determined by the main theme in their EHCP.